blockchain-certificates/cert-issuer/README.md

 ## Mac scrypt problems

-If your install on Mac is failing with a message like the following, try the [workaround described in this thread](https://github.com/ethereum/pyethereum/issues/292).
+If your install on Mac is failing with a message like the following, try the [workaround described in this thread](https://github.com/ethereum/pyethereum/issues/292) or the [workaround described here](https://github.com/pyca/cryptography/issues/2692#issuecomment-272773481).

 ```
 fatal error: 'openssl/aes.h'